Reason Studios: History

-Reason 12 is available as a forever license for $499.
-Alternatively, users can get Reason 12, with all the instruments, as a subscription service called "Reason+".
-The subscription service is $19.99 per month.
+In August 2019, Propellerhead announced they would change their name to Reason Studios to have a name more closely tied to their core product: Reason.
+In November of that year, the company announced their roadmap for 2020 which would include support for VST3 and native M1 support.
+Various delays led to VST3 being introduced in December 2022.
+Native M1/M2 support was added in version 12.6.

+In May 2023, Reason Studios announced that they would discontinue support for support for the offline authorization used by Reason versions 1–11, requiring users of older versions to be connected to the internet for authorization.

 Name

 The name propellerhead comes from the pejorative term used to deprecate science fiction fans and other technophiles, who are stereotypically drawn wearing propeller beanies.
 The company is not related to the British electronic music duo Propellerheads.

 On 26 August 2019, Propellerhead announced they would change their name to Reason Studios to have a name more closely tied to their core product: Reason.

 Online

 From early on, Propellerhead used the Internet as both a marketing tool and as a method to communicate with their user base.
 An alpha version of ReBirth was made available for free download on the Propellerhead website in December 1996, and the company even searched the internet for active users of the TB-303 and sent them invitation emails to try the new software.

 The user forum has always been at the forefront of the Propellerhead community, with many employees checking them every day.
 Allowing users to make requests and suggestions directly to the developers led to the first downloadable ReBirth update in 1997, and still today registered users of Propellerhead software can download updates and much additional content online.
 In November 2013, the forums were shut down indefinitely due to security concerns with the forum software.
 On 17 December, they were resurrected with 4 new forum categories: Beginner, Advanced User, Rack Extensions and Post Your Music.

 On 16 January 2014, Propellerhead Software announced that they will close down the 15-year-old Reason community forums, shifting online customer interaction to their general social media accounts instead.
 The unofficial new forum, run by Reason users rather than by Propellerhead, is Reason Talk.
 Though this is an independent forum, some Propellerhead employees have posted there and the forum hosted the official Reason beta test forum for Reason Version 9.